Chiltern Hills: History

 During the Iron Age, the Chiltern ridge provided a relatively safe and easily navigable route across southern Britain.

 The toponym, Chiltern, is believed to be Brittonic in origin.
 According to Eilert Ekwall, Chiltern is possibly related to the broader ethnic name Celt (Celtæ in early Celtic languages); the root celto- "high" (and suffix -erno-) could provide the origin of Chiltern.

-Before the 18th century, the population lived dispersed across the largely rural landscape of the Chiltern Hills in remote villages, hamlets, farmsteads, and market towns along the main turnpike routes which coursed through the navigable valleys.
+Before the 18th century, the population lived dispersed across the largely rural landscape of the Chilterns in remote villages, hamlets, farmsteads, and market towns along the main turnpike routes which coursed through the navigable valleys.
 The development of canals in the 18th century and railways in the 19th century encouraged settlement and the growth of High Wycombe, Tring, and Luton.
 Significant housing and industrial development took place in the first half of the 20th century and continued throughout the 20th century.

 In 1965 almost half of the Chiltern Hills was designated as an Area of Outstanding Natural Beauty (AONB).